changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/additional_matrix_exercises.md

 less than the number of rows it has, that is the range of the associated function is smaller than the codomain of the associated function.

+*Exercise*:

+> Let's say you have a real-valued matrix of size $m \times n$.
+As a reminder
+> this means that this corresponds to a linear function $f$ whose domain has
+> dimension $n$ and codomain has dimension $m$.
+Can you come up with values for
+> that matrix such that its rank is less than $m$ and no value is zero?

 Let's take what we've defined so far and do some more calculations with them in
 $R^2$ with the standard basis vectors.